What are genes?

 - Medical.
 A person who tests positive for a disease-specific gene change may decide to use preventive or treatment options to reduce the impact or severity of the disease.
 Although many treatment options have been shown to be effective, others may be potentially dangerous or of unproven value.

 - Privacy.
 Many people worry that genetic information released to private insurance companies may affect future employment options or private insurance availability.
-The discovery of a genetic disease that is not causing symptoms now (such as breast cancer or Huntington's disease) should not affect your future ability to gain employment, but may affect your ability to get private health insurance, life insurance, disability insurance, or long-term care insurance.
-For more information on the risks of genetic discrimination in Canada, talk with your doctor or contact the Canadian Coalition for Genetic Fairness at 1-800-998-7398.
-Or visit its website at www.ccgf-cceg.ca
+The discovery of a genetic disease that is not causing symptoms now (such as breast cancer or Huntington disease) should not affect your future ability to gain employment, but may affect your ability to get private health insurance, life insurance, disability insurance, or long-term care insurance.
+A law in Canada called the Genetic Non-Discrimination Act (GNA) helps protect people who have DNA differences that may affect their health.
+But it has some limits.
+For more information on the risks of genetic discrimination in Canada, talk with your doctor or a genetic counsellor.
+Learn more about genetic counselling from the Canadian Association of Genetic Counselling at www.cagc-accg.ca.

 For many genetic disorders, carrier testing can help determine how likely it is that a child will have the disease:

-- If both parents carry the abnormal gene, there is a 1-in-4 (25%) chance that their child will have the disease and a 2-in-4 (50%) chance that their child will be a carrier of the disease (but will not have it).
-There is also a 1-in-4 (25%) chance that the child will not get the abnormal gene and so will not have the disease nor be a carrier.
+- If both parents carry a change in the same gene, there is a 1-in-4 (25%) chance that their child will have the disease and a 2-in-4 (50%) chance that their child will be a carrier of the disease (but will not have it).
+There is also a 1-in-4 (25%) chance that the child will not get the changed gene and so will not have the disease nor be a carrier.

-- If only one parent carries the abnormal gene, the child has a 1-in-2 (50%) chance of being a carrier but almost no chance that he or she will have the disease.
+- If only one parent carries a change in that gene, the child has a 1-in-2 (50%) chance of being a carrier but almost no chance that he or she will have the disease.